Adaptive time delay based control of non-collocated oscillatory systems: Non-collocated fourth-order system

 Worth noting is that the disturbance vector $D$, cf. \eqref{eq:2}, \eqref{eq:3}, is composed by the constant gravity terms acting on both moving bodies.
-Further we stress that the system \eqref{eq:5} has one conjugate-complex pole-pair with natural frequency $\omega_0 = 16.4$ rad/sec and extremely low damping ratio $\delta = 0.031$.
-The numerical parameter values of the system model were identified, partially from the available technical data-sheets of components and partially through a series of dedicated experiments, cf. e.g. \cite{ruderman2021,voss2022}.
+Further, we emphasize that the system \eqref{eq:5} has one conjugate-complex pole-pair with the natural frequency $\omega_0 = 16.4$ rad/sec and extremely low damping ratio $\delta = 0.031$.
+The numerical parameter values of the system model are identified, partially from the available technical data-sheets of components and partially through a series of the dedicated experiments, cf. \cite{ruderman2021,voss2022}.
 An exemplary comparison between the measured and modeled output response is shown in Fig. \ref{fig:3} for a free fall scenario.
-That means starting from non-zeros initial conditions and having $f(t) = \mathrm{const}$ for gravity compensation, the control input is then switched off at $t=20$ sec.
-This leads to $f(t)=0$ for $t > 20$ and a fall down of both masses, while $|\dot{z}| < |\dot{y}|$ due to the actuator bearing.
-Hence, the oscillatory behavior becomes largely excited once $z=0$.
+Starting from non-zeros initial conditions and having $u(t) = \mathrm{const}$ for the gravity compensation, the control input is then switched off at $t=20$ sec.
+This, in a consequence of $u(t)=0$ for $t > 20$, leads to a fall down of both masses, while $|\dot{z}| < |\dot{y}|$ due to the actuator bearing.
+Hence, the oscillatory behavior becomes largely excited once $z=z_{\min}$.

-Note that while the the oscillation frequency $\omega = \omega_0 \sqrt{1-\delta^2}$, the damping ratio, and the steady-sate values are well in accord between the measurement and model, the oscillations amplitude is sensitive to both, the initial conditions and exact knowledge of the moving mass and stiffness coefficient, cf. Fig. \ref{fig:3}.
+Note that while the oscillation frequency $\omega = \omega_0 \sqrt{1-\delta^2}$, the damping ratio $\delta$, and the steady-sate values of $y(t)$ are well in accord between the measurement and model, the oscillations amplitude is sensitive to both, the initial conditions and exact knowledge of the moving mass and stiffness coefficient, cf. Fig. \ref{fig:3}.